kunalevicshukla11/WebSter-23/README.md

 A Web Application which we completed during the CodeSangam'23

-Features which we implemented are as follows :
+⭐Features which we implemented are as follows :

 -Login/Register and Logout for different users namely ( Student , Warden , Accountant , Student Representative ) along with authentication.
 -User Profile page for all different users .